kootepe/fluxrs/docs/workflow.md

 ## Creating a new project
 - __Project name__:
   - Give the project a name
+- Timezone
+  - Select a timezone for your project
+  - data will be displayed in this timezone
+  - Will also be the default timezone for all timezone prompts when uploading files
 - __Select instrument__:
   - Select the model of the instrument you are using
 - __Instrument serial__: